-During a lake drawdown, the dam is opened to lower the level of water in the lake to allow for removal of silt from the lake’s floor as well as repairs, maintenance and litter cleanup.
+During a lake drawdown, the dam is opened to lower the level of water in the lake to allow for removal of silt from the lake’s floor as well as repairs, maintenance to the dam and litter cleanup.
 Silt builds up over time from creeks flowing into the lake, and dredging, silt removal and related maintenance are necessary to maintain an appropriate amount of depth and sustain the lake’s ecosystem.
-When silt removal, dredging and maintenance are needed, typically every few years, a lake drawdown begins in late December with the lake restored to full pool by Easter.
+When silt removal, dredging and maintenance are needed, a lake drawdown will begin in late December with the lake restored to full pool by Easter.

 The lake is lowered slowly, in accordance with wildlife regulations, so that the animals that live in and around the lake can adjust accordingly to the smaller amount of water that will remain.
 Fish, ducks and other wildlife manage well in the shallow waters until the lake refills.
 Eventually, during the process, there will not be any water going over the spillways of the dam; however, the gates under the dam will continue to allow water to flow below the dam.
 Richland Creek will continue to flow freely throughout the entire process.
 Barring rain in the forecast, an area of the lake near Highway U.S. 19 will become dry.
 At that point, equipment will be brought in to scrape the lake bottom and collect the accumulated silt.
 Silt deposits come from runoff into the Richland Creek and Factory Branch stream watersheds, which feed into Lake Junaluska.
 The work conducted will follow U.S. Army Corps of Engineers permit requirements.

 During the drawdown of the lake, the Lake Junaluska Walking Trail will remain open to the public.
+Guests are asked to stay on the trail and not walk onto the lakebed, and are cautioned to watch for heavy equipment at the lake entry points set up for this project along U.S. 19.
+Please note any closures to portions of the trail that may unexpectedly arise will be posted on this webpage.
 There will be no boating on the lake until the lake is restored to full pool.
+Fishing is allowed from the shore.
 The time frame for the lake drawdown and project completion by Easter is weather-dependent and may be adjusted if it rains or snows.

 - Expand What is a drawdown? contentCollapse What is a drawdown? contentWhat is a drawdown?

-A process where the waters of Lake Junaluska are gradually lowered in order to remove the build-up of sediment deposit.
+A process where the waters of Lake Junaluska are gradually lowered in order to remove the build-up of sediment deposit and perform maintenance.
 The drawdown offers a number of benefits to the life and health of the lake, including the removal of silt, cleaning of litter and time to make necessary repairs to the dam and sewer system.
 Lake Junaluska conducts the drawdown per state and U.S. Army Corps of Engineers permit requirements.

 - Expand Why is there silt in the lake? contentCollapse Why is there silt in the lake? contentWhy is there silt in the lake?